alexmullins/dsa/README.md

-# Summary of CVE-2016-3959
+# Summary of Go's crypto/dsa Vulnerability (CVE-2016-3959)

-## Proof of Concept Denial of Service Attack Against a Go SSH Server
+## And a Proof of Concept Denial of Service Attack Against a Go SSH Server

 Alex Mullins